|Gold Kushan amulet found in Bactria|

 Pyramids and Mummies

-There are 125 and 5 are three times higher than the pyramid of Khufu at Giza.
+There are 125 pyramids and 5 are 3 times higher than the pyramid of Khufu at Giza.

 The oldest Tarum Mummies found in China date from 1900 B.C.
 The so-called "Ur-David" mummy (shown below) was tall and had red hair.
 This mummy, also called Cherchen Man or Chärchän Man, dates to about 1000 B.C.

 The Ainu of China experience the same social discrimination and abuse as the Inadan of Niger.
-The majority of Uygur despise the Ainu and call them Abdal, which means "beggar."
+The majority of Uygur dislike the Ainu and call them abdal, which means "beggar."
 Likewise, the dominant Taureg refer to the tent-dwelling Inadan as thieves and beggars.
 The Inadan keep herds and are responsible for metal work, circumcision, and music at special events.
 Their chiefs maintain two wives in separate households on a north-south axis, as did Abraham and his forefathers.
-Inadan men and boys are the only persons permitted to work with fire and metals.
+Inadan men are the only persons permitted to work metals.
 The Inadan claim to be kin to King David (Aug.
 1979, National Geographic, p.
 389).